Co-authored by Hariharan Iyer, Member of the Technical Staff at Qubole.

 One of our customers, whose workload is very elastic and cost-sensitive, agreed to beta test Heterogeneous clusters on QDS.
 We’ll focus on two clusters that had the most usage.

-- Primary instance type is m4.4xlarge
+- The primary instance type is m4.4xlarge

 - Scales between 5 and 90 normalized instances.
 All auto-scaled instances are Spot instances